• Home

 Indefinite articles in Norwegian

 So, now we know the meaning of indefinite and definite articles.
 Let’s look at Norwegian articles (=determiners) and see some examples of how you can use them.
-The most common articles in the Norwegian language is en, ei and et which you place before nouns according to their gender (note that for feminine Norwegian nouns you can choose to use ei or en).
+The most common articles in the Norwegian language are en, ei and et which you place before nouns according to their gender (note that for feminine Norwegian nouns you can choose to use ei or en).
 These are all examples of indefinite articles in Norwegian and are the equivalents of the English a or an.
 Here are some examples of how they can be used in Norwegian sentences:

 Example 1: I bought a new bicycle because the old one I had was so bad – Jeg kjøpte en ny sykkel fordi den gamle jeg hadde var så dårlig.